 Get accounting support

-If you aren’t comfortable managing your own records, you might want to get professional help with your accounting by hiring a certified public accountant (CPA), chartered accountant or bookkeeper, or by using an online service.
+If you aren’t comfortable managing your own records, you might want to get professional help with your accounting by hiring a chartered accountant or bookkeeper, or by using an online service.

-Although a CPA will typically cost more than an online service, they can also offer more tailored service for your business needs.
-A bookkeeper can provide basic day-to-day functions at a lower cost, but won’t possess the formal accounting education of a CPA.
+Although a chartered accountant will typically cost more than an online service, they can also offer more tailored service for your business needs.
+A bookkeeper can provide basic day-to-day functions at a lower cost, but won’t possess the formal accounting education of a chartered accountant.

 If you do hire someone to help, they should have the ability to manage: